- See also: Charging Basics | Battery Cell Balancing | EV Range Variables

 If those electrons can be channelled via an electronic device, on their way from the anode to the cathode, that electronic device comes to life – be it a light or a motor, etc.

 Many portable electronic devices – radios, torches, phones, cameras, etc, are equipped with a battery, providing the electrical energy that causes the device to operate when the electrons move from the battery through the wires connecting the anode to the cathode.
+(If a wire is connected directly from a battery anode to the cathode, without a resistive device in the circuit, this is known as a ‘short circuit’, and a very large current will flow, causing sparking and possibly a fire if remaining connected.)

 Electric Vehicles are equipped with a very large battery, usually located under the floor of the car.
-This battery stores electrical energy to power the vehicle’s electric motor.
+This battery stores the electrical energy to power the vehicle’s electric propulsion motor.
 (Electronic accessories are powered by a separate 12V battery.)

 Depending on the particular vehicle, the battery will be an LFP battery or an NMC battery.
 Both are now widely deployed in popular EVs.